-GCT relies on the generosity of its members and supporters to carry out vital conservation work in Galapagos.
-We aim to be transparent in why we need to collect your personal data and once we have it how we will use it.
+Galapagos Conservation Trust (GCT) relies on the generosity of its members and supporters to carry out vital conservation work in Galapagos.
+We aim to be transparent in why we need to collect your personal data and once we have it, how we will use it.

-GCT is a company limited by guarantee, registered in England no. 3004112 and a registered charity number 1043470.
-GCT is registered as data controllers with the Information Commissioner’s Office under the Data Protection Act 1998 (registration number Z6138209)
+Galapagos Conservation Trust is a company limited by guarantee, registered in England no. 3004112 and with a registered charity number 1043470.
+Galapagos Conservation Trust is registered as a data controller with the Information Commissioner’s Office under the Data Protection Act 2018 (registration number Z6138209).

 GCT supports, develops and promotes projects that achieve measurable conservation, sustainable living, and protection of the environment of Galapagos.
 To deliver our mission, we need to communicate our work to existing and new supporters and to raise funds.
-We need to collect your information and process it in order to communicate the appropriate messages to you which in turn will help us raise funds to meet our goals.
+We need to collect your information and process it in order to communicate appropriate messages to you which in turn will help us raise funds to meet our goals.
 We may use some of your personal information for our legitimate interests to help us advertise products and services to people with similar interests to you.

-What information do we collect and how do we collect it?
+What information we collect and how we collect it

 For example, we may collect information when you: